Paoower/groupie-tracker-search-bar/README.md

 - [utils/](utils/): Contains various utility functions used throughout the application.
 - [json/](json/): Contains the JSON files that store the artist, location, and concert date data.
 - [main.go](main.go): The main entry point of the application.

-Sure, here's the updated "Getting Started" section with the git clone instructions:

 ## Getting Started